soufian-elouazzani/knowledge-chatbot-frontend/README.md

 # Knowldge ChatBot
-the user can uplad files for the context of it's conversation
+the user can upload files for the context of it's conversation